Match Of My Years – Part 1 – The Power of Odsal’s Doughnuts

 But from our vantage point up at road level, Sky were never going to pick it up, and then when Lowes went off injured after half an hour it was redundant anyway.

-More pressing than that though, despite a thorough search, we had been unable to go to the game armed with our lucky, half-time mini doughnut – and boy, did our friends know about it.
+More pressing than that though, despite a thorough search, we had been unable to go to the game armed with our lucky, half-time mini doughnuts – and boy, did our friends know about it.

 It had somehow become a thing that season, that if the Bulls were losing at half-time and we ate our doughnuts, they would come back and take the points.
 It didn’t do much for our bank balance, or our waistlines, but that’s what sport can sometimes do to you.